Share:

 Urban Dispersion Option

-AERMOD should be executed using the urban modeling option, which is South Coast AQMD policy for all air quality impact analyses in its jurisdiction.
-All sources should be modeled with urban effects using the population of the County where the project is located.
-Table A below lists the various County populations within South Coast AQMD jurisdiction.
-If the rural modeling option is utilized, the report should include a discussion to support this change based on the U.S. EPA procedure outlined in Section 7.2.1.1 of 40 CFR Part 51, Appendix W Link to external website.
-(January 2017).
+For most projects and sources within South Coast AQMD’s jurisdiction, AERMOD should be executed using the urban modeling option due to the high degree of land use development in most areas.
+Projects and sources in urban areas should be modeled with urban effects using the population of the County where the project is located.
+Table A below lists the various County populations within South Coast AQMD’s jurisdiction.
+For projects and sources in rural areas or if the user is not clear on which option to use, please refer to the procedure outlined by U.S. EPA in Section 7.2.1.1.(b) of 40 CFR Part 51, Appendix W Link to external website.
+(October 2023).

 Table A: County Population to Use in AERMOD